 Since 1957, St. Mark’s has been a place where people have come together to worship and praise God, learn and grow in Christian faith, and be strengthened to serve Christ in the world.
 Our United Methodist tradition encourages us to both grow in our faith and connection to God, and share our faith with others through service.

-Preaching is intended to make the Biblical story come alive and connect us, to God, and one another.
-The same sermon is preached at all the Sunday services.
-We celebrate the seasons of the church year including Advent, Christmas, Epiphany, Lent, Easter, Pentecost, and ordinary time.
+Preaching makes the Biblical story come alive and connects us to God and one another.
+We preach the same sermon at all the Sunday services.
+We celebrate the seasons of the church year including Advent, Christmas, Epiphany, Lent, Easter, Pentecost and ordinary time.

 Everyone can grow in ways of prayer, engage in conversation about questions of faith, and develop relationships with other Christians.
 Some classes and programs are specifically designed to orient people to needs in the community and world, and equip them to serve.
 People are always encouraged to bring their questions.

 Classes and programs for children and youth acquaint them with principles of Christian faith in an engaging and appealing way.
 Questions and dialog are encouraged.
 We’re sure you’ll find a variety of ways to connect, learn and grow.
 St. Mark’s offers traditional and modern worship services, membership care ministries that provide 24-hour prayer needs, health/wholeness classes and a Counselor-in-Residence program.
 There are many opportunities to grow your faith in small group settings, traditional Bible studies, or other timely classes to expand your faith journey.

 Our missions work at St. Mark’s reaches out locally, nationally, and internationally through a wide range of community programs which is the perfect way to serve God, help your neighbor, and get to know your church family through volunteerism and missions work.